-Participating in the RoboCup is still a challenge after one year.
+Participating in the RoboCup is a challenge for our young team.
 A strong emphasis has been put on the game this year.
-Everything is ready now for playing as a team having basic strategy.
+Everything is ready now for playing as a team having a basic strategy.

-Thanks to the help of other teams, it has been a great adventure for one year, and we are proud to have know a robot almost functional and to have developed some novel ideas for the MSL community.
+Thanks to the help of other teams, it has been a great adventure since 2019, and we are proud to have now a robot almost functional and to have developed some novel ideas for the MSL community.

-Our challenge this year is to be able to play games against opponents as soon as possible, but it is still a real challenge after just one year of work on the RoboCup.
+Our challenge this year is to be able to play games against opponents, but it is still a real challenge for us !